alexa/alexa-auto-sdk/aacs/android/README.md

 #### As Foreground Service
 Typically, AACS is started as a foreground service, which has higher priority and continues running unless it is under memory constraints.
 In addition, the service displays notifications to alert the user that it is running.

-To run AACS as a foreground service, in the AACS configuration, set `persistentSystemService` under `aacs.general` to `false`.
+AACS is run as a foreground service if your application containg AACS AAR is not a system application.
 Then your application can use the `startForegroundService()` function to initialize AACS.
 If AACS is started properly, a notification is displayed.

 Since Android 8.0 (API level 26), foreground services have had some changes in how they are initialized.
 The following code checks the Android version and calls the correct API: